 Cosmic rays are rapidly attenuated as they travel through matter, causing TCN production rates to vary greatly with depth below the rock/air contact.
 They must be integrated over the actual sample thickness and scaled to the surface production rates before an exposure age can be calculated.
 Different reaction mechanisms are associated with different attenuation lengths.
 Gosse and Philips (2001) consider four kinds of thickness corrections, for spallogenic, thermal and epithermal neutrons, and muons.
 Because self-shielding corrections are generally small, CosmoCalc considers only the spallogenic neutron reactions:

-with the spallogenic neutron attenuation length (default
+the spallogenic neutron attenuation length (default

 value 160 g/cm